A man who died after being hit by car in Glasgow car park has been named by police

-Derek Blackshaw, 46, died after being struck by the vehicle in the Cardonald Morrisons car park off Paisley Road West on Friday night.
+Derek Blackshaw, 46, died after reportedly being struck by the car in the Cardonald Morrisons car park off Paisley Road West on Friday night.

 Police Scotland said the incident took place shortly after 11.35pm.

-Mr Blackshaw, from Glasgow, was pronounced dead shortly after being struck by a silver Ford Mondeo.
+Mr Blackshaw, from Glasgow, was pronounced dead shortly after an incident involving a silver Ford Mondeo.

-A male 17-year-old was arrested in connection with the incident and released pending further inquiries.
+A 17-year-old was arrested in connection with the incident and released pending further inquiries.

 Sergeant Ryan McAuley, of Police Scotland’s road policing unit, said: “Our thoughts are with Mr Blackshaw’s family and friends at this difficult time.